-The assessment of the asylum claim starts in the short regular asylum procedure (which can take up to 2 weeks).
-However, if the Immigration and Naturalisation Service (IND) decides during this short regular procedure that more time is needed to assess the asylum claim the asylum seeker is, as a rule, referred to an open reception centre.
-The 2000 Aliens Circular stipulates in an exhaustive manner (limitatieve opsomming) when the asylum seeker is referred to the closed extended procedure (Gesloten Verlengde Asielprocedure, GVA) which can last up to 6 weeks and during which the asylum seeker remains in detention.57 When the IND is not able to make a decision within the 6 weeks the GVA can be extended and the asylum seeker still remains detained.
+stipulates in an exhaustive manner (limitatieve opsomming) when the asylum seeker is referred to the closed extended procedure (Gesloten Verlengde Asielprocedure, GVA).
+The GVA can last up to 6 weeks and during which the asylum seeker remains in detention.
+When the IND is not able to make a decision within the 6 weeks the GVA can be extended and the asylum seeker still remains detained.
 When the asylum seeker lodges an appeal against the rejection of the asylum application, the asylum seeker continues to be detained.
-In case the court rejects the appeal the asylum seeker can be kept in detention if there is a prospect of their expulsion.58 In practice this means that some asylum seekers are in detention during their entire stay in the Netherlands.
+In case the court rejects the appeal the asylum seeker can be kept in detention if there is a prospect of their expulsion.
+In practice this means that some asylum seekers are held in detention during their entire stay in the Netherlands.

-The situation for families with minor children and unaccompanied minors is different.
+The situation at the border for families with minor children and unaccompanied minors is different.
 Families with minor children are detained up to a maximum period of 14 days and after this period of time they will be transferred to an open reception centre.
-Unaccompanied children are as a rule not detained in the closed centre
+Unaccompanied children are as a rule not detained in the closed centre Schiphol Airport (Justitieel Complex Schiphol), but only when there is no doubt about their minor age.
+Then they will be transferred to an open reception centre where their asylum claim is being assessed.